 El-Hi Textbooks and Serials in Print.
 1985-.
 (S-Collection Reference)

 High/Low Handbook: Best Books and Web Sites for Reluctant Teen Readers.
 4th edition.
 2002.
-(S-Collection Reference & S-Collection)
+(Oak Street)

 Provides book and website recommendations for teens who are reluctant readers.
-The first section provides basic information about high-interest books and websites created specifically for reluctant teen readers, while the second section covers books written for young adults that happen to be easy to read and high-interest.
+The first section provides basic information about high-interest books and websites created specifically for reluctant teen readers, while the second section covers books written for young adults that are easy to read and high-interest.
 Author, title, and subject indexes are also included.

 Integrating African American Literature in the Library and Classroom.
 2011. (online)

-Provides cross-curricular lesson plans integrating more than 200 books that deal with African American life from slavery to now.
+Provides cross-curricular lesson plans integrating more than 200 books that deal with African American life from slavery to the 21st Century.
 The lesson plans are organized into chapters by subject including arts, sports, education, family and friends, and more.
 Grades K-12.